Ahmet Adnan Saygun: Biography

 In 1928 he was recognized nationally and received a grant to study in France by the Turkish state.
 He attended the Schola Cantorum de Paris where he studied composition with Vincent d'Indy, theory and counterpoint with Eugène Borrel, organ with Édouard Souberbielle and Gregorian chant with Amédée Gastoué.
 He was further introduced to late-romantic music and French impressionism.
 During this time his imagination flourished, enabling him to write his first large work for orchestra: Divertimento.
 This piece won him an award in 1931 in Paris and was performed with great success the same year in Poland and former USSR.
 In 1931 he returned to Turkey as a music teacher for a new establishment found by Mustafa Kemal Atatürk that aimed to train music teachers with respect to the new law of arts.
 This suggested that previous training standards had to be changed to meet Western musical standards.
 Musical education adopted Western musical practices as part of this new era in Turkey.

 In 1934 he was appointed as the conductor of the prestigious Presidential Symphony Orchestra.
 That very same year Atatürk approached Saygun, asking him to write the first Turkish opera.
 As Saygun was a huge follower of Atatürk he accepted his offer with great warmth and in two months time finished writing the first Turkish opera, Özsoy.
 The opera's theme was the historical friendship between the peoples of Turkey and Iran.
 Following Özsoys success Atatürk asked Saygun to write another opera suggesting the heroism of the Turks and Atatürk's devotion to his country and people.

 Saygun quickly finished his second opera Taşbebek in that very same year.
-This was the year that marked Saygun's career as the musical voice of the newly founded republic of Turkey.
+This was the year that marked Saygun's career as the musical voice of the newly founded Republic of Türkiye.
 He now was the musical symbol of his country and had dedicated his works and life for the people and his country, like his great admirer Atatürk.

-Following the operas he was neglected in Ankara State Conservatory by its founder Paul Hindemith.
-He moved to Istanbul as part of the theory faculty at the Istanbul Municipal Conservatory.
+Following the operas, he was neglected in Ankara State Conservatory by its founder Paul Hindemith.
+He moved to Istanbul and became a member of the theory department at the Istanbul Municipal Conservatory.
 In 1936 Béla Bartók visited Turkey to research the native folk music.
 Saygun accompanied Bartók on his travels around the country, collecting and transcribing folk songs all through the Anatolia and Osmaniye (a region of Adana), Turkey.
 Saygun gained immense knowledge of Bartók's style of writing during this trip and learned a great deal about string quartets: they became great friends.

 In 1939 he was invited back to Ankara to further promote Western musical activities and practices.
 A year later he formed his own organization, Ses ve Tel Birliği, which showcased recitals and concerts throughout the country, further developing public knowledge of Western classical music.